gsauce7/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is React JS and what problems does it solve?
+1. [x] What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ANSWER:
+React allows the page to not have to be visually refreshed every time the data changes and is modular (using Components) so code can be reused and this also makes it easy to scale.
+You can understand one part of the app without keeping the whole app in your head.
+We get fast performance due to React using its virtual DOM and only sending out changes to the real DOM when necessary in that specific node.
+Web apps built in React allow for many people to simultaneously make changes, such as comments on a post.

-1. Describe component state.
+2. [x] Describe component state.
+ANSWER:
+Component state allows you to set an initial state and then update that value based on user interactions or other changing data. "setState() schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering.” -REACTJS.ORG

-1. Describe props.
+3. [x] Describe props.
+ANSWER:
+'“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.' - ITNEXT.IO

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. [x] What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+ANSWER:
+A side effect is anything that affects something outside of the scope of the current function that's being executed.
+If you do not specify a condition for the side effect to run, it will run every time the component is re-rendered.
+You put the condition at the end of useEffect(… []), inside the closing parenthesis mark within closing brackets.
+If you want the side effect to only occur once with the initial render, then put empty brackets.
+'Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.
+Whether or not you’re used to calling these operations “side effects” (or just “effects”), you’ve likely performed them in your components before.' -REACTJS.ORG

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.